jesmannstl/zap2xml/README.md

 # (2025-08-07)

+* `--postalCode` not required as long as Country and lineup Id correct except Over the Air
 * Moved `<date>` above `<category>` to match original Perl output.
 Corrected where Movie Release Year is properly displayed.
 * Added `<length>` tag.
 * Updated channel logo no longer has fixed width so can display in better quality